The simple answer is as hot as your oven will go!

 My best advice here, is to make sure your pizza is loaded on a pizza peel before you open the oven door.

-A pizza peel, or baker’s peel, is a wooden board or metal plate with a handle.
+A pizza peel, or baker’s peel, such as this peel on Amazon, is a wooden board or metal plate with a handle.
 They are used to load pizzas or loaves of bread into and out of the oven.

 Peels make it easy to quickly transfer pizzas to the cooking surface, without effecting the shape of the pizza, or burning yourself!